troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-2.md

 If you paid attention, you'll have noticed that `IceNine` recursively traverses any data structure you pass it in.

-Remember that we started out like this in `lib/ice_nine/freezer`:
+Remember that we started out like this in `IceNine::Freezer`:

 ```Ruby
 def self.guarded_deep_freeze(object, recursion_guard)